tstackhouse/dotfiles/README.md

 ## TO DO

-* Import Sublime Text configuration (aka the better GUI emacs) & a cask install
+* Import VSCode config & a cask install (gist-based config sync plugin is available)
 * Import irssi configuation
 * Import gitk configuration
 * Convert to GPL License